 Ecoregions used in the National Aquatic Resource Surveys

 Ecoregions are areas that contain similar environmental characteristics such as climate, vegetation, soil type, and geology.
-The nine ecoregions used in the National Lakes Assessments (NLA) and the National Rivers and Streams Assessments (NRSA) are aggregations (see Herlihy et al. 2008) of the Level III ecoregions (Omernik 1987) delineated by EPA for the continental U.S. The National Wetland Condition Assessment (NWCA) further combined the nine aggregated ecoregions into four NWCA ecoregions.
+The nine ecoregions used in the National Lakes Assessments (NLA) and the National Rivers and Streams Assessments (NRSA) are aggregations (see Herlihy et al. 2008) of the Level III ecoregions (Omernik 1987, Omernik and Griffith 2014) delineated by EPA for the continental U.S. The National Wetland Condition Assessment (NWCA) further combined the nine aggregated ecoregions into five NWCA ecoregions.

 Ecoregional Map of the Conterminous United States

 The Coastal Plains (CPL) ecoregion covers the Mississippi Delta and Gulf Coast, all of Florida, eastern Texas, and the Atlantic seaboard from Florida to New Jersey.
 The topography of this ecoregion is mostly flat plains and contains numerous wetlands and the Everglades.
 Major lakes in this ecoregion include Toledo Bend (TX), Sam Rayburn Reservoir (TX/LA), Lake Okeechobee (FL), and Lake Marion (SC).
 In general, rivers in the Coastal Plains meander broadly across flat plains created by river deposition and form complex wetland topographies, with natural levees, back swamps, and oxbow lakes.
 An exception is the Mississippi River, which carries large sediment loads from dry lands in the central and western portion of its drainage area.